Mobility Issues and Limitations in Aged Care

 The Effects of Facilitating Mobility and Self-Care

-By encouraging and helping a patient to achieve or regain mobility, the risk of the following decreases:
+By encouraging and helping an older person to achieve or regain mobility, the risk of the following decreases:

 • Depression